-Here’s a fun and easy fall activity that is perfect for back to school season for preschoolers.
-Apples are a symbol of back to school and the fall harvest, and bonus points that they are not pumpkins.
+Here’s a fun and easy fall activity that is perfect for the back-to-school season for preschoolers.
+Apples are a symbol of back-to-school and the fall harvest, and bonus points that they are not pumpkins.

 We love doing simple and fun activities and crafts.
 You might have seen the easy fall leaf tree craft we did.

 We decided to try a simple counting activity that includes some fine motor skills and number practice.
 It was super easy to put together and I have to say I’m kind of impressed with my own non-artistic skills today.

 I’m also kind of impressed that we’re moving onto more advanced activities than the simple toddler crafts of our earlier crafting adventures.
 Now we’re doing more pre-writing and counting.
 I guess that’s what happens when a little dude gets to be more of a big dude.